 First, keep in mind that the Vocational Expert testifies about two things: Continue reading Social Security vocational expert voodoo

 Under Social Security regulations, it is not enough to have a disability (a diagnosed medical condition).
-Your condition has to be severe enough to be prevent you from being able to engage in a “substantial gainful activity;” typically full time, competitive, employment.
-If you cannot show that your condition keeps you from being able to work, you will probably lose your case.
+Your condition has to be severe enough to be prevent you from being able to engage in a “substantial gainful activity” (typically full time, competitive, employment).
+If you can’t show that your condition keeps you from being able to work, you are likely to have problems with your case.

 At the hearing, the Administrative Law Judge (ALJ) has a Vocational Expert testify about the the kinds of jobs are available, and how work-place limitations affect your ability to perform those jobs.